Samuel Bellamy: Death

 Just two months after acquiring the Whydah, as she and the Marianne approached Cape Cod, Williams told Bellamy that he wished to visit his family in Rhode Island, and the two agreed to meet up again near Maine.
 Bellamy and the Whydah captured several other small vessels in the area, including the Anne Galley, to which he appointed his quartermaster Richard Noland as captain.

 If Bellamy intended to revisit his lover Maria Hallett, he failed.
 The Whydah was swept up in a violent nor'easter storm off Cape Cod at midnight, on 26 April 1717, and was driven onto the sand bar shoals in 16 ft of water some 500 ft from the coast of what is now Wellfleet, Massachusetts.
-At 15 minutes past midnight, the masts snapped and drew the heavily loaded ship into 30 feet of water, where she capsized and quickly sank, taking Bellamy and all but two of the Whydah's 146-man crew with her.
+At 15 minutes past midnight, the masts snapped and drew the heavily loaded ship into 30 feet (9.1 m) of water, where she capsized and quickly sank, taking Bellamy and all but two of the Whydah's 146-man crew with her.

 104 bodies were known to have washed ashore and were buried by the town coroner, leaving 42 bodies unaccounted for.
 The Mary Anne was also wrecked that night several miles south of the Whydah, leaving seven more survivors.
 All nine survivors from the two ships were captured and prosecuted for piracy in Boston, and six were convicted on 22 October 1717 and hanged on 15 November 1717.
 (King George's pardon of all pirates, issued on 5 September, supposedly arrived in Boston three weeks too late).
 Two were set free, the court believing their testimony that they had been forced into piracy.
-The last, a 16-year-old Miskito Indian from Central America, John Julian, was believed to have been sold into slavery to John Quincy, the great-grandfather of U.S. President John Quincy Adams.
+The last, a 16-year-old Miskito from Mosquitia, John Julian, was believed to have been sold into slavery to John Quincy, the great-grandfather of U.S. President John Quincy Adams.

 Williams waited for Bellamy to rendezvous; when Bellamy never appeared, Williams realized what had happened, and sailed south to Nassau in the Marianne.
 Noland also searched for Bellamy off Maine; failing to find him, he took the Anne Galley south, raiding ships along the way before accepting a pardon in the Bahamas.